 - Offer to volunteer with the organizer (a great way to get more exposure within a group)

-- Try lots of different groups before settling on ones which best align with your goals
+- Try lots of different groups before settling on the ones that best align with your goals

-- Networking is a continual effort, going to one event will reap little reward
+- Networking is a continual effort; going to only one event will reap little reward

 - Don’t be a “clinger”